kn-lim/slackingway-bot/README.md

 5. Archive the `bootstrap` binaries in .zip files and upload it to the Lambda functions.
 6. In the `Configuration` tab, add in the required environment variables to the Lambda functions.
 7. Change the `Timeout` of the **task** Lambda function to a value greater than 3 seconds.
+    - The `Timeout` of the **endpoint** Lambda function can stay as 3 seconds to follow Slack's requirements.

 ## Slack Setup